matthost/lifespan/README.md

 TODO: Add research around why this is best.

 Caloric restriction is shown to increase lifespan significantly in model animals.
 Fasting or intermittent fasting may have similar beneficial effects.
+TODO: Add evidence.

 ### Exercise